-In fall 2013, Emerald Ash Borer was confirmed in the City of Madison.
-The Forestry Section began treating trees in spring 2014.
-Currently there is no money in the city budget to treat park ash trees and we recognize that residents may want to help in these efforts.
-The Adopt-a-Park Tree program's goal is to provide a way for residents to help protect the ash tree population in Madison's parks.
-The program allows residents to select specific ash trees that they are interested in protecting by working with City officials and contractors that are licensed by the City of Madison to chemically treat ash trees.
+In fall 2013, Emerald Ash Borer was confirmed in the city of Madison.
+In spring 2014, Madison Parks' Forestry Section began treating right-of-way trees.
+Unfortunately, there was no money in the City budget to treat park ash trees.
+Recognizing residents may want to help in these efforts, we established the Adopt-a-Park Tree program.
+The program allowed residents to select specific ash trees they were interested in protecting by working with City officials and contractors licensed by the City of Madison, to chemically treat ash trees.

 While adopted ash trees continue to be treated in 2019 and beyond, it is now assumed all untreated ash trees are infected with the EAB and will not respond well to treatment.
 As a result, we are no longer accepting new requests.
 Ash trees currently in the program require treatment every 2-3 years and not all have been adopted for their long-term care.
 If you are interested in adopting a tree already in the program, please contact the appropriate section supervisor to learn which trees need adopting.